awslabs/guidance-for-multi-omics-and-multi-modal-data-integration-and-analysis-on-aws/README.md

 ***

-This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
+This guidance collects anonymous operational metrics to help AWS improve the quality of features of the guidance.
 For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/guidance-for-multi-omics-and-multi-modal-data-integration-and-analysis-on-aws/appendix-i.html).

 ---